Hengtong: Joint ventures

 In 2010, the company formed Jiangsu OFS Hengtong Optical Technology Co., a joint venture with OFS, a US subsidiary of Furukawa Electric, to manufacture optical fiber preforms.

 In 2012, the company announced a joint venture in Brazil with local cable manufacturer, Brascopper, to establish a manufacturing facility for fiber optic cable in Mato Grosso do Sul.
 Hentong will hold 51% of the JV, which was established to further the company's goal of expanding in Brazil and the rest of Latin America.

+Hengtong purchased a 51% in Huawei Marine Networks (a joint venture with Global Marine Systems of the UK from 2008), due to U.S. sanctions on Huawei.